A HELOC can be used for just about anything, but financial experts recommend a few uses.

-A home equity line of credit (HELOC) is a useful and flexible way to unlock the equity in your home.
+A home equity line of credit (HELOC) is a useful and flexible way to unlock your home's equity.
 Home equity is the difference between the market value and the amount you owe on your home mortgage.

-A HELOC can deliver up to 80% of this value in cash.
-You could spend the money on anything, but there are risks, so proceed with caution.
-Only consider a HELOC if you can afford the payments and don’t spend the money on short-term items, like daily expenditures.
+A HELOC can deliver up to 80% of this value in a revolving line of credit you can withdraw from as needed.
+You could spend the money on anything, but there are risks, so proceed cautiously.
+Only consider a HELOC if you can afford the payments and don’t spend the money on short-term items like daily expenditures.
 Use the money to maintain or grow your assets, and you’ll put the funds to good use.

 Discover the best HELOC uses and when to avoid using a HELOC.